The regularity of almost all edge ideals: Abstract

 \section{Abstract}

 A fruitful contemporary paradigm in graph theory is that almost all graphs that do not contain a certain subgraph have common structural characteristics.
-The ``almost'' is crucial, without it there is no structure.
+An example is the well-known result saying that almost all triangle-free graphs are bipartite.
+The ``almost'' is crucial, without it such theorems do not hold.
 In this paper we transfer this paradigm to commutative algebra and make use of deep graph theoretic results.
-A key tool are the \emph{critical graphs} introduced by Balogh and Butterfield.
+A key tool are the \emph{critical graphs} introduced relatively recently by Balogh and Butterfield, who proved that almost all graphs not containing a critical subgraph have common structural characteristics analogous to being bipartite.

-We consider edge ideals $I_G$ of graphs and their Betti numbers.
-The numbers of the form $\beta_{i,2i+2}$ constitute the ``main diagonal'' of the Betti table.
-It is well known that any Betti number $\beta_{i,j}(I_G)$ below (or equivalently, to the left of) this diagonal is always zero.
+For a graph $G$, let $I_G$ denote its edge ideal, the monomial ideal generated by $x_ix_j$ for every edge $ij$ of $G$.
+In this paper we study the graded Betti numbers of $I_G$, which are combinatorial invariants that measure the complexity of a minimal free resolution of $I_G$.
+The Betti numbers of the form $\beta_{i,2i+2}$ constitute the ``main diagonal'' of the Betti table.
+It is well known that for edge ideals any Betti number to the left of this diagonal is always zero.
 We identify a certain ``parabola'' inside the Betti table and call \emph{parabolic Betti numbers} the entries of the Betti table bounded on the left by the main diagonal and on the right by this parabola.
 Let $\beta_{i,j}$ be a parabolic Betti number on the $r$-th row of the Betti table, for $r\ge3$.
-Our main results state that almost all graphs $G$ with $\beta_{i,j}(I_G)=0$ can be partitioned into $r-2$ cliques and one independent set, and in particular for almost all graphs $G$ with $\beta_{i,j}(I_G)=0$ the regularity of $I_G$ is $r-1$.
+We prove that almost all graphs $G$ with $\beta_{i,j}(I_G)=0$ can be partitioned into $r-2$ cliques and one independent set.
+In particular, for almost all graphs $G$ with $\beta_{i,j}(I_G)=0$, the regularity of $I_G$ is $r-1$.